 The burgeoning growth of Malaysia’s medical tourism sector is set to increase the country’s demand for branded and high-value drug products from multinational pharmaceutical corporations.
 Malaysia’s medical tourism market is currently worth $290 million and is predicted to grow at around 30% annually for the next six years, and reach $3.5 billion by 2024 (Malaysia Healthcare Travel Council).
 The majority of medical tourists are treated in Malaysia’s growing number of private hospitals, as well as a number of public hospitals such as National Heart Institute (IJN).
 14 hospitals have also received Joint Commission International (JCI) accreditation, which signifies the highest international standard in healthcare.
 In July 2016, Malaysia announced the establishment of a medical tourism hub in Iskandar Malaysia, on the southernmost border with Singapore, alongside existing hubs in Penang and Kuala Lumpur.
 The most common treatments pursued by medical tourists include oncology, in-vitro fertilization (IVF), cardiology, and orthopedics.

-The growth in Malaysia’s pharmaceutical markets has been supported by government spending and policy initiatives.
+The growth in the drug markets in Malaysia has been supported by government spending and policy initiatives.
 Malaysia has designated healthcare as one of the country’s twelve National Key Economic Areas (NKEA), placing a particular emphasis on pharmaceuticals.
 Currently, the government is encouraging private investments as well as more public-private collaborations in the pharmaceutical sector.
 Malaysia is providing incentives to increase investments and collaborations with multinational pharmaceutical corporations in biopharmaceuticals, active pharmaceutical ingredients (APIs), herbal medicines, contract manufacturing, general drugs, as well as high-end pharmaceutical products.

 Malaysia has also invested in a number of infrastructure projects to support the growing needs of the pharmaceutical industry.
 These include the Technology Park Malaysia in Kuala Lumpur and the Kulim Hi-Tech Park in the northern state of Kedah.
 Other specialized parks include Bio-XCell Malaysia, the Penang Science Park, and the Enstek Technology Park.